ShahriyariLab/Data-driven-mathematical-model-of-FOLFIRI-treatment-for-colon-cancer/README.md

 If using any parts of this code please cite

-Budithi, A.; Su, S.; Kirshtein,A.; Shahriyari L. Data drivenmathematical model of FOLFIRItreatment for colon cancer.Cancers2021.
+Budithi, A.; Su, S.; Kirshtein, A.; Shahriyari L. Data driven mathematical model of FOLFIRI treatment for colon cancer.
+Cancers2021.
 (Manuscript submitted for publishing)